Rooney Ranch

 Rooney Ranch is an historic ranch near Morrison, unincorporated Jefferson County, Colorado.
-It was listed on the National Register of Historic Places in 1975.
+The ranch is one of Colorado's oldest centennial farms and is the oldest property continuously operated by the same family in Jefferson County.

 History

 Alexander Rooney came west in 1859 seeking an opportunity.

-He did a variety work to earn his keep from stone masonry (Central City, the Masonic Lodge), cartage of lumber and other supplies to the mining camps around Denver and South Park, to a dairy farm.
+He did a variety of work to earn his keep from stone masonry (Central City, the Masonic Lodge), cartage of lumber and other supplies to the mining camps around Denver and South Park, to a dairy farm.
 He found the high altitude uncomfortable, so he sought out winter pasture at lower elevations for his cattle.
-In the fall of 1861 he found what he was looking for along the eastern edge of the hogback, between the mountains and the plains.
+In the fall of 1861 he found what he was looking for along the eastern edge of the Dakota Hogback, between the mountains and the plains.
 He brought his wife, Emeline, and his family west from Anamosa, Iowa.